-Our highest conviction views on six- to 12-month (tactical) and over five-year (strategic) horizons, April 2025
+Our highest conviction views on six- to 12-month (tactical) and over five-year (strategic) horizons, May 2025

-Reasons Policy uncertainty may weigh on growth and stocks in the near term.
-Yet we think U.S. equities can regain their global leadership.
-We think the underlying economy and corporate earnings are still solid and supported by mega forces such as Al. We are overweight.
+Tactical Reasons U.S. equities Policy uncertainty and supply disruptions are weighing on near-term growth, raising the risk of a contraction.
+Yet we think U.S. equities will regain global leadership as the AI theme keeps providing near-term earnings support and could drive productivity in the long term.
+Japanese equities We are overweight.
 Ongoing shareholder-friendly corporate reforms remain a positive.
 We prefer unhedged exposures given the yen's potential strength during bouts of market stress.
-Persistent deficits and sticky inflation in the U.S. make us underweight long-term U.S. Treasuries.
+Selective in fixed income Persistent deficits and sticky inflation in the U.S. make us underweight long-term U.S. Treasuries.
 We also prefer European credit - both investment grade and high yield - over the U.S. on more attractive spreads.
-Reasons uity and We see opportunities in infrastructure equity due to attractive relative valuations and mega forces.
-We think private credit will earn lending share as banks retreat - and at attractive returns. d income granularity We prefer DM government bonds over investment grade credit given tight spreads.
-Within DM government bonds, we favor short- and medium-term maturities in the U.S., and UK gilts acrossan maturities.
-We favor emerging over developed markets yet get selective in both.
-EMs at the cross current of mega forces - like India and Saudi Arabia - offer opportunities.
+Strategic Reasons Infrastructure equity and private credit Fixed income granularity we prefer short-term inflation-linked bonds over nominal developed market (DM) governmen bonds, as U.S. tariffs could push up inflation.
+Within DM government bonds, we favor UK gilts over other regions.
+Equity granularity We favor emerging over developed markets yet get selective in both.
+Emerging markets (EM) at the cross current of mega forces - like India - offer opportunities.
 In DM, we like Japan as the return of inflation and corporate reforms brighten the outlook.

-Note: Views are from a U.S. dollar perspective, April 2025.
+Note: Views are from a U.S. dollar perspective, May 2025.
 This material represents an assessment of the market environment at a specific time and is not intended to be a forecast of future events or a guarantee of future results.
 This information should not be relied upon by the reader as research or investment advice regarding any particular funds, strategy or security.